 Share this

-Exploratory Data Analysis: using Pandas Profiling for Easier & More Precise Data Science Projects
+Exploratory Data Analysis: Using Pandas Profiling for Easier and More Precise Data Science Projects

-Exploratory Data Analysis (EDA) is an approach to data analysis that can help shed more light on your data set before moving onto the rest of your data science project.
-Adding EDA to your process can make your analysis easier, more precise, and can suggest new hypothesis to test.
-EDA can take on many forms, but it often includes analysis around datatypes, statistical summaries, histograms, correlation plots, and missing data analysis.
+Exploratory data analysis (EDA) is an approach to data analysis that can help shed more light on your data set before moving onto the rest of your data science project.
+Adding EDA to your process can make your analysis easier and more precise and can suggest new hypotheses to test.
+EDA can take many forms, but it often includes analysis around datatypes, statistical summaries, histograms, correlation plots, and missing data analysis.

-The data scientists here at Yes Energy that use Python are using pandas to perform EDA.
+Yes Energy data scientists using Python are using pandas to perform EDA.
 Pandas is a package that allows you to create dataframes and perform analysis.
-It provides great information by running functions like describe, info, corr and isnull within the pandas package to start your EDA.
-Using pandas you can also leverage histograms and other charts to visualize the data relationships and distribution as part of your EDA.
+It provides great information by running functions like describe, info, corr, and isnull within the pandas package to start your EDA.
+Using pandas, you can also leverage histograms and other charts to visualize the data relationships and distribution as part of your EDA.

 We’ve taken things even further with our EDA by starting to rely on pandas_profiling for our basic EDA.
 Pandas_profiling returns a report with everything mentioned above - and more!

-In this blog post we’ll walk you through an EDA example using panda_profiling on PJM DART Spreads, Wind Generation and Load.
+Look at an EDA example using panda_profiling on PJM DART spreads, wind generation, and load.

 Start your analysis with a simple installation of the library: